Capital Steez: 2009–2011: Career beginnings

 In the spring of 2011, while studying at Edward R. Murrow High School in Brooklyn, Capital Steez and producer Powers Pleasant formed Pro Era.
-The group was conceived while the pair were on their way home from a Steez performance at a local Brooklyn cafe, which a number of friends including Joey Badass and Dirty Sanchez also attended to show support.
+The group was conceived while the pair were on their way home from a Steez performance at a local Brooklyn cafe, which a number of friends including Joey Bada$$ and Dirty Sanchez also attended to show support.

 Capital Steez is credited with being the person who coined the term "Beast Coast Movement", a name for the rise in popularity of East Coast hip-hop groups such as Pro Era, The Underachievers, and Flatbush Zombies.
 The three groups all come from Brooklyn and frequently use the phrase Beast Coast in songs and on concert flyers.

 2012: AmeriKKKan Korruption and rise in popularity

-On February 23, 2012, Joey Badass and Capital Steez uploaded "Survival Tactics" to YouTube.
+On February 23, 2012, Joey Bada$$ and Capital Steez uploaded "Survival Tactics" to YouTube.
 He was listed in "The 25 Best Rap Lines of 2012" by Spin.

 Capital Steez released his first solo mixtape, AmeriKKKan Korruption, on April 7, 2012, with 14 tracks.
 The mixtape has received universal acclaim since its release.
 A "reloaded" version with seven additional tracks was released on October 10, 2012.
-The tape now runs 21 tracks in total and features many of his Pro Era teammates, such as CJ Fly, Chuck Strangers, Joey Badass, Dirty Sanchez, and Jakk the Rhymer.
-The mixtape contains production from Madlib, MF Doom, Free the Robots, DJ Premier, Knxwledge, Ant of Atmosphere, J. Rawls, Tommy Mas, the Entreproducers, and also contains production from fellow Pro Era members, Joey Badass, Kirk Knight, and Bruce Leekix.
+The tape now runs 21 tracks in total and features many of his Pro Era teammates, such as CJ Fly, Chuck Strangers, Joey Bada$$, Dirty Sanchez, and Jakk the Rhymer.
+The mixtape contains production from Madlib, MF Doom, Free the Robots, DJ Premier, Knxwledge, Ant of Atmosphere, J. Rawls, Tommy Mas, the Entreproducers, and also contains production from fellow Pro Era members, Joey Bada$$, Kirk Knight, and Bruce Leekix.